Sign in with your Microsoft account, or work or school account

 At templates.office.com you'll find lots of free templates so you don’t need to start from scratch every time you create a flyer, calendar, budget, invoice, school project, photo album, or many other kinds of documents.

-Office Online runs in your web browser so there’s nothing to download or install, but if you have a desktop license for Office, you can also open and continue working on online documents saved to your OneDrive using the Office apps installed on your computer.
+Office for the web runs in your web browser so there’s nothing to download or install, but if you have a desktop license for Office, you can also open and continue working on online documents saved to your OneDrive using the Office apps installed on your computer.
 Learn more at OneDrive video training.

-Use Office Online with the desktop Office applications
+Use Office for the web with the desktop Office applications

-Office Online is great for working online and from anywhere, but you can also move seamlessly to the full-featured desktop apps--without leaving your document.
-Check out the Design and edit articles, or the Do your work article in the Online Quick Start guides for more details about moving between the online apps and the desktop apps.
+Office for the web is great for working online and from anywhere, but you can also move seamlessly to the full-featured desktop apps--without leaving your document.
+Check out the Design and edit articles, or the Do your work article in the web Quick Start guides for more details about moving between the web apps and the desktop apps.